-During our initial audit planning we will develop our understanding of your control environment (design) as it relates to the preparation of your financial statements.
-In particular we will:
+During our initial audit planning we will develop our understanding of your control environment as it relates to the preparation of your financial statements.
+In particular, we will:

 - Consider key business processes and related controls - Assess the design of key controls over all significant risks we have identified.
-This will include key controls over: sales of timber revenue, valuation of forest estate and land, valuation of biological assets, journal entries and material areas of management estimate and judgement.
+This will include key controls over: journal entries, valuation of land and buildings, operating expenditure, fees and charges income and other material areas of management estimate and judgement.